-Figure 1 shows that STEREO-A and Venus were at similar longitudes, and hence might have been expected to have observed similar Solar wind structures related to the eastern flank of the ICME.
+Figure 1 shows that STEREO-A and Venus were at similar longitudes and hence might have been expected to have observed similar solar wind structures related to the eastern flank of the ICME.
 The ICME-associated shock was observed at STEREO-A on 16 October 2014 at 20:15 UT.
-Figure 5 shows the STEREO-A beacon magnetic field data from IMPACT [Luhmann et al., 2008] and the solar wind proton speed, density and temperature from PLASTIC [Galvin et al., 2008].
-During this time STEREO-A was in a lower telemetry state and the beacon data were written to the onboard recorder.
+Figure 5 shows the STEREO-A beacon magnetic field data from In situ Measurements of Particles and CME Transients (IMPACT) [Luhmann et al., 2008] and the solar wind proton speed, density, and temperature from PLAsma and SupraThermal Ion Composition (PLASTIC) [Galvin et al., 2008].
+During this time STEREO-A was in a lower telemetry state, and the beacon data were written to the onboard recorder.
 These data were later downloaded in January 2016 when normal operations resumed, providing retrospective coverage of this period.
-The speed, density, temperature, and magnetic field strength all show the increases characteristic of a fast forward shock that arrived at 20:15 UT on October 16.
+The speed, density, temperature, and magnetic field strength all show the increases characteristic of a fast forward shock that arrived at 20:15 UT on 16 October.
 There is evidence of an ICME with a magnetic cloud configuration [e.g., Klein and Burlaga, 1982] starting on 17 October at 20:00 UT (light gray shading).
 In particular, there are rotations in magnetic field components until around 19 October at 06:00 UT, with an average magnetic field magnitude of 15 nT and a maximum of 20 nT.
 The speed increased from around 300 km/s to 500 km/s on shock arrival and further increased, to ~650 km/s, in the sheath region (dark gray shading) between the shock and ICME.
-The magnetic field magnitude reached 35 nT in the sheath, and averaged 15 nT in the ICME, with a maximum of 20 nT.
-Observation of magnetic cloud-like features near the expected flank of the ICME is perhaps surprising, and suggests that the ICME may have extended further to the east than suggested by modeling.
+The magnetic field magnitude reached 35 nT in the sheath and averaged 15 nT in the ICME, with a maximum of 20 nT.
+Observation of magnetic cloud-like features near the expected flank of the ICME is perhaps surprising and suggests that the ICME may have extended further to the east than suggested by modeling.